 UND application and study abroad fees are posted to Campus Connection (and non-refundable) on:

 - March 15 for fall programs

 Students participating on UND exchanges, UND partner programs, or affiliated programs should also refer to the withdrawal/refund policy of the host institution, and /or affiliated program.

 At that point in time, UND incurs certain non-recoverable costs.
 Therefore, any participant who withdraws at any time, or if the program is cancelled after the confirmation fee has been received, will be assessed a portion of the program fee, based on non-recoverable costs.
 Participants and/or institutions will be invoiced and a hold placed on all UND records until payment has been made in full.
 Past due accounts will be subject to handling charges and collection procedures.
 A minimum of four weeks is required for processing a refund.

 Students dismissed from a program are responsible for the full program fee, and no refunds will be available under any circumstances.

 A hold will be placed on the participant’s record if a check is returned for insufficient funds or if a stop payment is issued on a check.
 The hold will remain in effect until all assessed program fees and any handling charges are paid in full.

 NOTE: Students intending to finance any portion of the educational costs of this program of study with financial aid awarded or administered by the UND Financial Aid Office must make application for such assistance well in advance.
-For spring or fall semester, in order to receive federal financial aid the student must be enrolled for at least the equivalent of the 6 US academic credits per semester, 12 credits for state financial aid, and it is the student’s responsibility to determine that their course load abroad fulfills this requirement.
+For spring or fall semesters, in order to receive federal financial aid the student must be enrolled for at least the equivalent of the 6 US academic credits per semester, 12 credits for state financial aid, and it is the student’s responsibility to determine that their course load abroad fulfills this requirement.
 Students who drop below 12 credits may forfeit any future financial aid money available to them upon return.
 For summer semester the minimum credit load financial aid is 6 credits.